reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your file.)

-If you're confused as to what an "action" is, it's just a method in a
-controller that processes a particular request.
-Each request is "wired" from a
-URL to a controller by the routes file in your config folder.
+If you're confused as to what an "action" is, it's just a method in a controller that processes a particular request.
+Each request is "wired" from a URL to a controller by the routes file in your config folder.

-If you then run our spec again (`rspec spec/features/reading_blog_spec.rb`)
-you'll notice that the first error has gone and we're left with only the second.
+If you then run our spec again (`rspec spec/features/reading_blog_spec.rb`) you'll notice that the first error has gone and we're left with only the second.
 We can fix this by editing the show action.

 Change the show action to look like: